cnwiki/cnwiki-backup/en/nationalismdb/wolf-warrior-emails-joshua-wong-over-animal-crossing.md

 **Title:** Although the Qingming Festival has already passed, I still pray that your family dies.
 **Body:** To be finished
 # QQ email address privacy leak
-Because most QQ accounts are intimately tied to a person's true identity, one could easily use the QQ number shown in the screenshot as a starting point for social engineering⁠—a dangerous attack vector to the sendor.
+Because most QQ accounts are intimately tied to a person's true identity, one could easily use the QQ number shown in the screenshot as a starting point for social engineering⁠—a potent attack vector.